All Episodes

 And there are people that I know that couldn't and don't want to, and I don't blame them.

-And so it was it was extremely difficult.
+And so it was extremely difficult.

-And it has been extremely difficult for me and our crew to report on and and work on this story.
+And it has been extremely difficult for me and our crew to report on and work on this story.

-He decided one day that he was gonna go to the gym and improve himself, and he shows up to the gym, limp wrested and out of shape, overweight, and he looks at a rack of weights and he grabs them and he doesn't know what he's doing when some Chad walks up, super ripped, and says, Hey buddy, let me let me teach you how to use these.
+And he looks at a rack of weights and he grabs them and he doesn't know what he's doing when some Chad walks up, super ripped, and says, hey, buddy, let me teach you how to use these.

-good to see you.
+Good to see you.

-Tells him, I want you to do this.
+And starts explaining how to lift the weights, tells him, I want you to do this.

 And this dude responds with, is this what it is like to have a king?